MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/component-updates/Winlogon-Automatic-Restart-Sign-On--ARSO-.md

 > This content is written by a Microsoft customer support engineer, and is intended for experienced administrators and systems architects who are looking for deeper technical explanations of features and solutions in Windows Server 2012 R2 than topics on TechNet usually provide.
 However, it has not undergone the same editing passes, so some of the language may seem less polished than what is typically found on TechNet.

 ## Overview
-Windows 8 introduced lock screen apps.
-These are the applications that run and display notifications while the user's session is locked (calendar appointments, email and messages, etc.).
-Devices that are restarted due to the Windows Update process fail to display these lock screen notifications upon restart.
-Some users depend on these lock screen applications.
+During a Windows Update, there are user specific processes that must happen for the update to be complete.
+These processes require the user to be logged in to their device.
+On the first login after an update has been initiated, users must wait until these user specific processes are complete before they can start using their device.

-## What's changed?
+## What's New?
-When a user signs in on a Windows 8.1 device, LSA will save the user credentials in encrypted memory accessible only by lsass.exe.
-When Windows Update initiates an automatic reboot without user presence, these credentials will be used to configure Autologon for the user.
+When a user signs in on a Windows 10 device, LSA will save the user's derived credentials in memory accessible only by lsass.exe.
+When Windows Update initiates an automatic reboot, these credentials will be used to configure Autologon for the user.
 Windows Update running as system with TCB privilege will initiate the RPC call to do this.

 On rebooting, the user will automatically be signed in via the Autologon mechanism and then additionally locked to protect the user's session.
 The locking will be initiated via Winlogon whereas the credential management is done by LSA.
+Upon a successful ARSO configuration and login, the credentials are immediately wiped from memory.

-By automatically signing on and locking the user on the console, the user's lock screen applications will be restarted and available.
+ By automatically signing on and locking the user on the console, Windows Update can complete the user specific processes before the user returns to the device.
+In this way, the user can immediately start using their device.

+ ARSO treats unmanaged and managed devices differently.
+For unmanaged devices, device encryption is used but not required for the user to get ARSO.
+ For managed devices, TPM 2.0, SecureBoot, and BitLocker are required for ARSO configuration.
+IT admins can override this requirement via Group Policy.

 > [!NOTE]
 > After a Windows Update induced reboot, the last interactive user is automatically signed on and the session is locked so the user's lock screen apps can run.